seunboy1/E-learning/README.md

 -  Access the Application
     - Frontend (Streamlit): Open your browser and navigate to http://localhost:8501
-    - Backend (FastAPI): The backend API is accessible at http://localhost:5000
+    - Backend (FLASK): The backend API is accessible at http://localhost:5000